nvtkaszpir/prusa-connect-camera-script/docs/test.config.md

 # Test the config

-- ensure to turn on the 3D Printer so that it sends telemetry, otherwise images will sent and you will get successful image uploads but on PrusaConnect page they will not be available
+- ensure to turn on the 3D Printer so that it sends telemetry, otherwise images will sent and you will get successful image uploads but on Prusa Connect page they will not be available
 - run below commands, we assume `.env` is the camera config we defined earlier